Verifoxx-LTD/verifoxx-cheri-wamr/README.md

 - WAMR_BUILD_DEBUG_PREPROCESSOR		(default 0, set to 1 for debug info)
 - WAMR_BUILD_MEMORY_TRACING			(default 0, set to 1 for extra trace info)
 - WAMR_BUILD_NATIVE_TEST_LIB		(default 0, set to 1 to additionally build the native test shared object file)

+#### Building the Externref Test Application
+Note that if building *Externref_App* then WAMR is **Not** additionally built, instead a native application is built which embeds WAMR library.
+Also note that all WAMR build options are hardcoded for this native application and cannot be overriden from *CMakePresets*.

 ### Troubleshooting
 1. If your project is located on a virtual drive under windows (i.e a subst drive) then you will have to make this available to WSL2.
 Although most files are copied to WSL2 via *rsync*, the Ubuntu installation will still need your virtual drive mounted (i.e available as */mnt/drive_letter*).